HilaBarkan6/Advanced_Topics/EX2/readme.md

 **Clean the code - rule of 5 - done**
 **GTest for bonus - done**
 **all common mistakes - done**
+**We need to make sure that in every case of polymorphism, we declare a virtual destructor in the base class - done** **according to lecture 8, the only place where we can make down cast is in BattleInfo unless there is something from our implementation - done**
+**check if we made const in order to protect smart pointers value and if we did, check if the const is inside the <> brackets - done**

 Tests on input file edge cases and errors
 Mabye more tests
-Check what going on in the forum
+Check what going on in the forum - each one of us update readme - Hila write a bonous file - Yovel make sure it works on nova server - Yovel
-We need to make sure that in every case of polymorphism, we declare a virtual destructor in the base class according to lecture 8, the only place where we can make down cast is in BattleInfo (unless there is something from our implementation) update readme write a bonous file explain why we decided for now that the bfs logic is in this function and that getAction is very simple, we should think and maybe ask if thats a good idea.
-check if we made const in order to protect smart pointers value and if we did, check if the const is inside the <> brackets make sure it works on nova server